wamp-proto/wamp-proto/spec/basic.md

 #### EVENT

-When a publication is successful and a *Broker* dispatches the event, it determines a list of receivers for the event based on subscribers for the topic published to and, possibly, other information in the event (such as exclude and eligible receivers).
+When a publication is successful and a *Broker* dispatches the event, it determines a list of receivers for the event based on *Subscribers* for the topic published to and, possibly, other information in the event.

+Note that the *Publisher* of an event will never receive the published event even if the *Publisher* is also a *Subscriber* of the topic published to.

+> WAMP Advanced Profile provides options for more detailed control over publication.
+>

 When a *Subscriber* is deemed to be a receiver, the *Broker* sends the *Subscriber* an `EVENT` message: